 The severity of domestic violence in Los Angeles County is a shocking reality.
 Prosecutors are mandated to impose bare-minimum sentences for first-time domestic violence or spousal abuse cases, with additional punishment based on the severity of injuries and your criminal record.

-The minimum punishments are three years of probation and a 52-week domestic violence course where you have to do it once a week for 52 weeks and pay for the system.
+The minimum punishments are three years of probation and a 52-week domestic violence course, where you have to do it once a week for 52 weeks and pay for the system.
 You also lose your ability to own, use, or possess a gun or ammunition for ten years if you're convicted of a domestic violence charge.

 And, of course, the court will put a protective order against you related to the other party you supposedly battered.
-That protective order could be a full stay-away, or it could be a level one protective order, which means that you can't annoy, molest, stalk, harass, or strike the other person during the probationary period.
+That protective order could be a full stay-away order, or it could be a level one protective order, which means that you can't annoy, molest, stalk, harass, or strike the other person during the probationary period.
 You would violate probation and be subject to up to a year in custody if you do.
 You would also be charged with a new offense.
 Our Los Angeles criminal defense lawyers will cover this topic below.

 Possible Upgrade to a Felony Case